HomeStudiosDIY/HomeStudiosDIY/README.md

 #### Guides

 If you want to give you Smart Home some eyes Frigate is what you need.
-This will allow you to locally control all your cameras.
+This will allow you to have locally control all your cameras.
-The link below will take you to all the guides starting with how to install Frigate on Proxmox.
+The links below will take you to all the guides starting with how to install Frigate on Proxmox.
 You will also find more advanced configuration details to help you use Frigate to is full capabilities.

 + #### Coming Soon!!
+Guides:

+YouTube Video:

 <p align="right"><a href="#readme_top">back to top</a></p>

+## OPNsense
 <a id="OPNsense"></a>
-## OPNsense

 #### Overview

 OPNsense® is an open source, feature rich firewall and routing platform, offering cutting-edge network protection.

 + https://opnsense.org/

 #### Guides

 If you want to have you own Firewall and not use your ISP router.
 This will allow you more reflexibility and security.
-This will below will take you to all the guides I have starting with how to install OPNsense on Proxmox.
+The links below will take you to all the guides starting with how to install OPNsense on Proxmox.
 You will also find more advanced configuration like Rules, VLAN's and more.

 + ##### Coming Soon!!
+Guides:

+YouTube Video:

+# needs editing downwards

 <p align="right"><a href="#readme_top">back to top</a></p>

+## UniFi
 <a id="UniFi"></a>
-## UniFi

 #### Overview